 I suppose all my hard work is paying off.
 I am suggesting readers!
 Of course, she’s still very much in the inception stages of reading, but she’s off to a glorious start!

-Here are a few other stuff to note:
+Here is a few other stuff to note: